 - 1. Collective Community Planning has been commissioned to undertake a Strategic Environmental Assessment (SEA) in support of the emerging Bungay Neighbourhood Development Plan (BNDP). - 2.
 SEA is a mechanism for considering and communicating the likely effects of an emerging plan, and its alternatives, with a view to avoiding and mitigating negative effects and maximising positive effects.
 SEA of the BNDP is a legal requirement. - 3.
-This is the final SEA report, which incorporates the recommendations made through Independent Examination of BNDP.
-The Examiner is satisfied that the requirements regarding SEA have been met.
+The BNDP Environmental Report accompanies the pre-submission version of the plan for Regulation 14 Consultation.